ssamot/CE881/08-labs.md

 ![NetUtil](NetUtil.PNG)

 The version of **loadString()** supplied is broken.
-Before testing the Android app you should fix the bug (as discussed in the lecture) and make it work from the main method.
+Before testing the Android app you should find and fix the bug and make it work from the main method.
 If it works you should see an HTML string printed to the standard output.